-The Cambridgeshire and Peterborough Combined Authority has formally commissioned us to develop options and assess what is required to deliver the railway station and what is needed to make sure the provision of a station delivers value for money for the initial investment.
+The CPCA has funded and commissioned Network Rail to develop options and assess what is required to deliver a new railway station and what is needed to make sure the provision of a station delivers value for money for the initial investment.

-Watch the animation below to visualise what a new station at Soham could look like.
+The animation below is a visualisation of what a new station at Soham could look like once completed.

 Soham Public Information event